USAGE GUIDELINES: 1 capsule to be taken 2 to 3 times per day,

 Why Acai Berry SUPREME is Beneficial

-Acai Berry: Acai berries have rapidly grown in popularity over recent years, largely because they have finally been recognised in the Western world as being a “superfruit” because of their high nutrient content.
+Acai berry: Acai berries have rapidly grown in popularity over recent years, largely because they have been recognised in the Western world as being a superfruit.
 Found only in the Amazon rainforests of Central and South America, these berries contain a wide array of vitamins, minerals, essential fatty acids and antioxidants.
 Natives of the Amazon have been enjoying their nutritional benefits for many years.
 In fact, for three traditional Caboclo populations in the Brazilian Amazon, acai berries make up a major component of their diet - up to 42% of the total food intake by weight.
-This fact reflects their incredibly high nutrient content.
+This fact reflects their high nutrient content.
 Acai berries are also beneficial for: • the immune system: their dark purple pigment contains plant chemicals called anthocyanins (powerful antioxidants that are part of the flavonoid family of molecules and are important for neutralising harmful free radicals) • supporting the heart: acai berries are a rich source of protein and dietary fibre, which are believed to have a protective effect on the cardiovascular system • lowering cholesterol levels: acai berries are a rich source of Omega 6 and Omega 9 fatty acids, as well as phytosterols, which play an important role in lowering the levels of cholesterol in the blood.
 Other health benefits of acai berries include their antibacterial, anti-inflammatory and anti-mutagenic properties.

-Resveratol: Found in the skin of red grapes and in other fruits but derived primarily from Japanese knotweed, resveratrol (3,5,4'-trihydroxy-trans-stilbene) is a stilbenoid - a type of natural phenol - and a phytoalexin produced naturally by several plants when under attack by pathogens, such as bacteria or fungi.
+Resveratrol: Found in the skin of red grapes and in other fruits, but derived primarily from Japanese knotweed, resveratrol (3,5,4'-trihydroxy-transstilbene) is a stilbenoid - a type of natural phenol - and a phytoalexin produced naturally by several plants when under attack by pathogens, such as bacteria or fungi.
 Resveratrol was initially mentioned in a Japanese article in 1939 by M. Takaoka, who isolated it from the poisonous but medicinal Veratrum album, variety grandiflorum.
-However, it attracted wider attention only in 1992, when it was suggested as the explanation for the cardio-protective effects of wine.
-The full effects and health benefits of resveratrol are currently a topic of numerous animal and human studies.
-In experiments to date, anti-cancer, antiinflammatory, blood sugar-lowering and other beneficial cardiovascular effects have been reported.
+However, it attracted wider attention only in 1992, when it was suggested as the explanation for the cardioprotective effects of wine.
+The full effects and health benefits of this powerful antioxidant are currently a topic of numerous studies.
+In experiments to date, anti-inflammatory, blood sugar-lowering and other beneficial cardiovascular effects have been reported.

-Grape seed extract: Grape seed extract contains a vast array of beneficial ingredients, such as protein, lipids, carbohydrates and polyphenols.
-Also rich in proanthocyanidins, which are similar to flavonoids, grape seed extract can help to protect fat cells from harmful free radicals.
-It also helps to prevent heart disease by protecting collagen, which is essential for healthy arteries.
-Studies have shown that the antioxidant power of polyphenols is 20x greater than vitamin E, and 50x greater than vitamin C, which makes grape seed extract an ideal means of protecting the body against oxidative and free radical damage.
+Grape seed extract: Grape seed extract contains a wide array of beneficial constituents, such as protein, lipids, carbohydrates, polyphenols and high levels of proanthocyanidins, which are similar to flavonoids.
+It also supports heart health by protecting collagen, which is essential for healthy arteries.
+Studies have shown that the antioxidant power of polyphenols is 20 times greater than vitamin E, and 50 times greater than vitamin C, which makes grape seed extract an ideal means of protecting the body against oxidative and free radical damage.
 Some people call these polyphenols “nature’s biological response modifiers” because of their ability to help the body fight viruses, allergens, and carcinogens.
-That means that among their many benefits, they exhibit anti-inflammatory, anti-allergic, anti cancerous and anti-microbial activity.
-One particular type of phenol found in grape seed is called procyanidin, which can improve vision, joint flexibility, the health of body tissues and strengthen capillaries and veins to improve the circulatory system.
+That means that, among their many benefits, they exhibit anti-inflammatory, anti-allergic and anti-microbial activity.
+One particular type of phenol found in grapeseed is called procyanidin, which can support good vision, joint flexibility, the health of body tissues and strengthen capillaries and veins to help improve the circulatory system.
 Procyanidin is also thought to protect the body from premature ageing (by increasing vitamin C levels in the cells and scavenging for toxins so the organs can get rid of them) and to delay the oxidation of low density lipoproteins (the fats that are responsible for “bad cholesterol”).